RisingEntropy/PFA/README.md

 We conduct generation tasks based on [FSVAE](https://github.com/kamata1729/FullySpikingVAE).
 The modified code is in the `Generation` folder.
 To run it, please refer to `Generation/README.md`

 ## Citation
-If you think our work is useful, please give us a worm citation!
+If you think our work is useful, please give us a warm citation!
 ```
 @article{DENG2024111780,
 title = {Tensor decomposition based attention module for spiking neural networks},